-- 1. Approve the RPS targets, and budget estimates for Ameren Illinois, ComEd, and MidAmerican for the delivery years 2020-2021 through 2021-2022 contained in Chapter 3, and additionally that Ameren Illinois, ComEd, and MidAmerican will provide updated load forecasts and budget data to the Agency on a biannual basis (each spring and fall) to allow the Agency to update those numbers. - 2.
-Approve the Agency's approach to prioritizing the use of any future available budget funds contained in Chapter 3. - 3.
-Approve the continuation of the Agency's approach for considering and weighting the public interest criteria related to facilities located in adjacent states that is contained in Chapter 4. - 4.
-Approve the potential proposed procurements contained in Chapter 5.7 - 5.
-Approve the continuation of the basic design of the Adjustable Block Program contained in Chapter 6, including the block design, schedule of REC prices (and adders), and program terms and conditions as well as the updates proposed in this Revised Plan. - 6.
-Approve the continuation of the basic design and terms and conditions of the Community Renewable Generation Program contained in Chapter 7 as well as the updates proposed in this Revised Plan. - 7.
+- Approve the RPS targets, and budget estimates for Ameren Illinois, ComEd, and MidAmerican for the delivery years 2017-2018 through 2019-2020 contained in Chapter 3.2020-2021 through 2021-2022 contained in Chapter 3, and additionally that Ameren Illinois, ComEd, and MidAmerican will provide updated load forecasts and budget data to the Agency on a biannual basis (each spring and fall) to allow the Agency to update those numbers. - 2.
+Approve the Agency's proposed approach to prioritizing the use of any future available budget funds contained in Chapter 3. - 2.3.
+Approve the continuation of the Agency's approach for considering and weighting the public interest criteria related to facilities located in adjacent states that is contained in Chapter 4. - 3.4.
+Approve the proposed procurements contained in Chapter 5.11 - 4.5.Approve the continuation of the basic design of the Adjustable Block Program contained in Chapter 6, including the block design, schedule of REC prices (and adders), and program terms and conditions as well as the updates proposed in this Revised Plan. - 5.6.
+Approve the continuation of the basic design and terms and conditions of the Community Renewable Generation Program contained in Chapter 7as well as the updates proposed in this Revised Plan. - 6-7.
 Approve the continuation of the basic design and terms and conditions of the Illinois Solar for All Program contained in Chapter 8 as well as the updates proposed in this Revised Plan.

-The Illinois Power Agency respectfully filessubmits this Final Revised Long-Term Renewable Resources Procurement Plan-for review, which reflects the Commission's Final Order in Docket No. 19-0995 confirming and approval by the Illinois Commerce Commission modifying this Plan consistent with Section 16-111.5 of the PUA.
+The Illinois Power Agency respectfully files its submits this Final Revised Long-Term Renewable Resources Procurement Plan, reflecting which reflects the Commission's Final Order approving this Plan in Docket No. 17-083819-0995 confirming and Amendatory Order entered thereafter, and modifications of any items related thereto, including the approval of specific action items listed above, which the Commission has found "will reasonably and prudently accomplish the requirements of Section 1-56 and subsection (c) of Section 1-75 of the Illinois Power Agency Act" as required by modifying this Plan consistent with Section 16-111.5(b)(5)(ii)(D) of the PUA.

-7 This includes a utility-scale wind procurement for 1,000,000 RECs delivered annual to occur no later than May 31, 2021.
-This utility-scale wind procurement was authorized to bring RECs under contract previously expected from the Fall 2019 utility-scale wind procurement.
+11 This includes a utility-scale wind procurement for 1,000,000 RECs delivered annual to occur no later than May 31, 2021.
+This utilityscale wind procurement was authorized to bring RECs under contract previously expected from the Fall 2019 utility-scale wind procurement.
 See Docket No. 19-0995, Final Order dated February 18, 2020 at 18.